landonb/home-fries/.fries/once/README.rst

   - Type ``Alt+Shift+F`` to open the finder, and ``Enter`` and ``Shift-Enter`` to navigate.

+2016.03.25: The Keyboard Shortcuts extension has been removed.
+            But wasn't some
 If you use Firefox Developer Tools, the
 `Customize (Keyboard) Shortcuts for Firefox
 <https://addons.mozilla.org/en-US/firefox/addon/customizable-shortcuts/>`__